Sangarshanan/sangarshanan.github.io/_posts/2019-11-09-behind-your-webapp.md

 Django provides tons of stuff out of the box for you like routing, views, templates, authentication, middleware and a whole lot more with a very rich documentation so that you are always in your comfort zone.
 And with a huge community any issue I faced with Django was one stackoverflow answer away

-These frameworks wrap everthing up so you just write in your logic and you are able to send requests and handle responses
+These frameworks wrap everything up so you just write in your logic and you are able to send requests and handle responses

 By running your application and sending HTTP requests, you realise 3 things happening in the HTTP flow